sebastienrousseau/crypto-service/packages/crypto-server/README.md

 solutions to perform low-level cryptographic operations, key storage operations, protect static data, and securely share secrets.

-On arrival of a new API request, the Crypto Server performs the operation in the environment, subsequently the response is transferred back to the requesting application.
-All operations coming through the server are monitored so statistics can be made and acted upon.
+On arrival of a new API request, the Crypto Server performs the request operation in the host environment, subsequently the response is transferred back to the requesting application.
+All operations that are performed andd coming through the Crypto Server are monitored so statistics can be made and acted upon .

 ***